Pinkwashing (LGBTQ): Malta

-The Maltese government's internationally lauded pro-LGBTQ stance has been criticized as a form of pinkwashing - a deliberate strategy to divert attention from ongoing human rights violations and systemic failures in other areas of governance.
-These include the assassination of journalist Daphne Caruana Galizia, suppression of free speech, widespread corruption and highly restrictive abortion laws.
+Malta's sudden jump from banning divorce until 2011 to becoming ILGA-Europe's top-ranked country for LGBTQ rights has been characterized in media and academic analyses as a deliberate strategy to distract international media from widespread corruption, strict abortion laws, and the 2017 assassination of journalist Daphne Caruana Galizia.
 Malta has continuously ranked first on the ILGA-Europe Rainbow Index since 2015, coinciding with a time when perceptions of corruption worsened.

-During the lead-up to his 2013 election, Joseph Muscat gave an interview in which he stated that same-sex marriage was "unnatural" and that marriage should only be between a man and a woman.
-However, at the height of the March 2016 Panama Papers scandal - which revealed that Muscat's chief of staff, Keith Schembri, and senior minister Konrad Mizzi had set up a complex web of secret offshore companies, Muscat suddenly changed his stance, claiming that he was "in favor of same-sex marriage" and that "it’s time to debate the issue".
-When parliament voted in favor of same-sex marriage in July 2017, the government projected a rainbow flag onto Castille, with the words "We made history" displayed across the building - an image the government has since showcased online during every major scandal.
-Meanwhile, an investigation by The Shift News into Labour's secret online hate groups - which had more than 60,000 members and were managed by government and Labour officials - uncovered thousands of violently homophobic and transphobic comments.
-These included derogatory terms like "pufti" (poofters) and offensive descriptions of gay and trans individuals as "disgusting," as well as insults aimed at government critics and opposition politicians.
+During the lead-up to his 2013 election, Joseph Muscat stated in an interview that same-sex marriage was "unnatural" and that marriage should be strictly between a man and a woman.
+However, during the March 2016 Panama Papers, Muscat suddenly changed his stance.
+As his administration faced accusations of corruption, he declared he was "in favor of same-sex marriage" and that "it's time to debate the issue".
+Following the passage of same-sex marriage in July 2017, the government lit up the prime minister's office at Auberge de Castille with a rainbow flag and the slogan "We made history", a visual the administration has repeatedly deployed during subsequent political controversies.
+Despite the government's progressive international image, a 2018 investigation by The Shift News revealed that online groups managed by government officials and Labour Party administrators contained thousands of violently homophobic and transphobic slurs aimed at government critics and LGBTQ individuals.
+These included derogatory terms like "pufti" (poofters) and offensive descriptions of gay and trans individuals as "disgusting", as well as insults aimed at opposition politicians.

 Nepal

 Nepal's government, supported by some activists, media, and lobby groups, has effectively marketed the country as a "beacon of LGBT rights".
 However, critics argue this campaign is more focused on financial and reputational gains than on advancing genuine LGBTQ rights.
-There has been little progress in critical areas such as anti-discrimination laws, hate crime protections and same-sex marriage rights.
-This focus on international image continues to overshadow the government's failure to address pressing domestic issues including, severe air pollution, widespread illiteracy, caste discrimination, corruption, unemployment, child exploitation, child marriage, violence against women, witch hunts and animal cruelty.
+While the government projects a progressive image abroad, it has faced criticism for making little progress in areas such as anti-discrimination laws, hate crime protections, and same-sex marriage rights.
+This focus on international image continues to overshadow the government's failure to address pressing domestic issues including severe air pollution, widespread illiteracy, caste discrimination, corruption, unemployment, child exploitation, child marriage, violence against women, witch hunts and animal cruelty.